wajam/scn/README.md

 ## Description

 Distributed sequence and timestamp generator.
 Generates sequence numbers or timestamp with no collision with Zookeeper to store its waypoints.
-It's able to generate 10000 IDs by millisecond and has been tested in production for two years.
+It's able to generate 10000 IDs by millisecond and has been tested in production for at least two years.

 ![SCN Architecture](http://img11.hostingpics.net/pics/507848ScreenShot20141208at112545AM.png)